pravintargaryen/pravintargaryen/README.md

 # 🌟 About Me
 👋 Hello!
-I'm Pravin, a passionate AI/ML Engineer with a strong focus on BlockChain, LLM, Healthcare, Computer Vision & Natural Language Processing.
-I love building intelligent systems that can make a difference in the world, particularly in the healthcare industry.
+I'm Pravin deeply invested in Web3, Crypto, DeSci, DAOs and LLMs with a particular emphasis on revolutionizing healthcare.
+I strive to build intelligent solutions that make a lasting impact.

 <ul>
 <li>🎓 <strong>Education:</strong> M.S(By Research) from Anna University, Chennai</li>
-<li>💼 <strong>Current Role:</strong> Self Employed, previously worked in Medical Editorial Services for 4 Years at Straive</li>
-<li>🧠 <strong>Areas of Expertise:</strong> Machine Learning, Deep Learning, AI in Healthcare, Data Science, Web3</li>
+<li>🧠 <strong>Areas of Expertise:</strong> Cryptography, Blockchain, Authentication, Deep Learning and Data Analytics</li>
 </ul>

 **Programming Languages:**